 Introduction of coffee to Malawi

 Shortly after RBGE was involved in sending cinchona and ipecacuan plants to Darjeeling, coffee seedlings were sent to what is now Malawi.
-These were not sent in a Wardian case and illustrate the difficulties of transporting plants in boxes.
-A letter dated 1877 from John Buchanan in Blantyre to Professor Balfour, Regius Keeper at RBGE, says:
+These were not sent in a Wardian case and the near failure of this first introduction illustrates the difficulty of transporting live plants.
+A letter dated 1877 from John Buchanan at the Blantyre Mission to Professor Balfour, Regius Keeper at RBGE, says:

 ‘From Mr M’Gibbon we got tea, coffee and cotton (Sea Island) seeds.
 I have made several trials of the tea, but without any result.
 The seeds swelled as if to vegetate, but they rotted.
 I think the coffee seed must have been too old.
 The cotton grew pretty well.’